 Athena and Arachne

 Logical by nature, the goddess Athena rarely lost her cool.
-One exception to this, where she became “hot-headed” and again sided with the male power structure, is told in the story of Arachne.
+However one exception to this, where she became “hot-headed” and again sided with the male power structure, is told in the story of Arachne.
 The young mortal woman who challenged Athena to a contest to see who was the best weaver.

 The goddess Athena was not at all upset about being challenged by a mortal and fairly judged Arachne’s creation to be as flawless as her own.
 However, the subject matter of Arachne’s tapestry offended her greatly, for Arachne had depicted the amorous and adulterous adventures of Zeus, Athena’s father.

-Livid that Arachne would dare to mock authority in such a way, Athena slashed the tapestry to shreds and drove Arachne to hang herself.
+Livid that Arachne would dare to mock authority in such a way, Athena slashed the tapestry to shreds and later drove Arachne to hang herself.
 When she had quieted her emotions, Athena took pity on the poor woman.
 Therefore she let her live on by transforming her into a spider, weaving her beautiful webs for eternity.

 Athena’s Role In Perpetuating Patriarchy